FRex/zipsavings/README.md

 than 4 GiB before compression it'll be inaccurate and report high negative savings due to 'unpacked' field being too small).

+You can use the option `--guess-gzip-unpacked` to make `zipsavings` try see if any other file has the same unpacked size modulo 2^32 as the `gzip` files being analyzed, and use that unpacked size for the `gzip` too.
+This option can be useful e.g. when comparing how well did `gzip`, `xz` and `7z` compress the same big file.
+Only `gzip` will have its unpacked size modulo 2^32, so with this option all three will have correct unpacked sizes, correct saved amount and saved percent, etc. See the example use of it below in examples section.
+Beware of the (very slim) chance of false positive if unrelated file has such unpacked size that is same modulo 2^32 to one of the `gzip` files.

 In case of `bzip2` (another compression often used with `tar`) an error will be printed as `Size` column in `7z l` output is empty (`bz2` file format has no header field saying how big the original uncompressed file was).